harvic3/nodetskeleton/README.md

 ## Dependency injection strategy

-For **dependency injection**, no complex external libraries are used.
+For **dependency injection**, no complex external libraries were used.
 Instead, a **container dictionary strategy** is used in which instances and their dependencies are created and then resolved from container class using our own kernel through **dic-tsk**, a powerful and simple package.

 This strategy is only needed in the **adapter layer** dependencies for **controllers** like **services** and **providers**, and also for the some services from **infrastructure layer**, for example: